Learn how to clean the Roomba 690 using basic tools in this guide.

 The best way to clean it is by using a vacuum with a brush attachment to remove any debris on the surface.

 Also, water can damage the thin filter material.

 Hair tends to wrap around the base of the side brush and the axles of the primary brushes.
-So it’s essential to keep this area clean as any hair or gunk will increase friction and burn out the motors.
+So, keeping this area clean is essential, as any hair or gunk will increase friction and burn out the motors.